-But all too often companies will design themselves into a corner and specify a part number from one supplier, and this supplier may have a 25 week lead time for that part but an alternative supplier may have the same part in stock but with a different part number so you can’t use it.
+But all too often companies will design themselves into a corner and specify a part number from one supplier.
+This supplier may have a 25-week lead time for that part but an alternative supplier may have the same part in stock but with a different part number so you can’t use it.

-a great example are the D38999 series of connectors, there are a number of suppliers on the market that have there own versions of these connectors and they’re largely identical and intermateable.
-What we do for our clients is to specify the common D38999 part number and leave it up to manufacturer to order the parts based on the clients lead time and budget.
+A great example is the D38999 series of connectors, there are a number of suppliers on the market that have their own versions of these connectors and they’re largely identical and interminable.
+What we do for our clients is to specify the common D38999 part number and leave it up to the manufacturer to order the parts based on the client’s lead time and budget.

 Incorrectly Specifying The Pinout

-This can have the same impacts on your project as specifying the wrong connector.
+This can have the same impact on your project as specifying the wrong connector.
 But there is nothing worse than plugging a harness in and the system components don’t operate as expected.

 Do You Regularly Have These Issues?

-If your projects commonly come across these issues then were here to assist and guide you to ensure you don’t fall foul of theses issues and save you time and money when creating cable harnesses drawings and data packs.
+If your projects commonly come across these issues then we’re here to assist and guide you to ensure you don’t fall foul of these issues and save you time and money when creating cable harnesses drawings and data packs.